sumukus/software-design-patterns/behavioural-patterns/Observer/readme.txt

-Access the more detail on the Observer pattern from:
+Access more details on the Observer pattern from: [Observer Pattern](https://learn.drukinfotech.com/software-design-patterns-clean-maintainable-and-flexible-code/)